 Ok, we have all the data we need.
 Using this formula, let's take the Portfolio return of 0.79% minus the risk-free of 0.24%, then divide by beta of 1.10 to get 0.005.
 This basically matches the market, or benchmark.

 So to interpret, the Portfolio had higher risk as measured by standard deviation and beta.
 Net-net, active returns started positive but after adjusting for market-related risk using Treynor, were on par with the benchmark.

 False.
 It is more commonly used in a returns-based analysis.

 Still unclear on the Treynor Ratio?
-Leave a question in the comments section on YouTube, or check out the Quant 101 Series, specifically Analyze portfolio performance with linear regression in Excel.
+Check out the Quant 101 Series, specifically Analyze portfolio performance with linear regression in Excel.

 Our trained humans found other terms in the category risk-adjusted performance you may find helpful.